 The therapists who appear on this list have all successfully completed the training and are fully qualified to perform Mizan on their clients.
-Some will also have done the next level of training and are Advanced practitioners, Pregnancy practitioners or Fertility specialists.
+Some will also have done extra levels of training and are Advanced practitioners, Pregnancy practitioners or Fertility specialists.

 Who can train to be a Mizan Therapist?

 There are three categories of Mizan practitioners at present: